FasterXML/jackson/jackson3/MIGRATING_TO_JACKSON_3.md

 7. Unchecked exceptions: all Jackson exceptions now `RuntimeException`s (unchecked)
     - [JSTEP-4](https://github.com/FasterXML/jackson-future-ideas/wiki/JSTEP-4)  explains rationale, changes
     - Base exception (`JsonProcessingException` in 2.x, renamed as `JacksonException`) now extends `RuntimeException` and NOT `IOException` (like 2.x did)
+8. Embedding and Removal of "Java 8 modules"
+    -  All 3 "Java 8 modules", that were separate in Jackson 2.x, are now built-in to `jackson-databind` (no need to register separately)
+        - `jackson-module-parameter-names`: auto-detection of Constructor parameter names
+        - `jackson-datatype-jdk8`: support for `java.util.Optional` and other optional types (`OptionalDouble`, ...)
+        - `jackson-datatype-jsr310`: support `java.time` types (added in 3.0.0-rc3)

 For the full list of all issues resolved for 3.0, see [Jackson 3.0 Release Notes](https://github.com/FasterXML/jackson/wiki/Jackson-Release-3.0).